neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 If `RESET` is received before the server enters a `READY` state, it should trigger a `FAILURE` followed by immediate closure of the connection.
 Clients receiving a `FAILURE` in response to `RESET` should treat that connection as `DEFUNCT` and dispose of it.

+## 3. Server States

+Each connection maintained by a Bolt server will occupy one of several states throughout its lifetime.
+This state is used to determine what actions may be undertaken by the client.

+### 3.1.
+Protocol Errors

+If a server or client receives a message type that is unexpected, according to the transitions described in this document, it must treat that as a protocol error.
+Protocol errors are fatal and should immediately transition the server state to `DEFUNCT`, closing any open connections.

+## 4. Requests